HomeBlogReLEx SMILE FAQ – What You Might Want To Know

 Patients would usually be given MC of about 3 days to let them rest their eyes.
 However, some patients can also start working the following day.

 Hope these ReLEx SMILE FAQs answered some of those questions that crossed your mind.
-For more detailed and thorough explanation, please don’t hesitate to make an appointment with us at Sunway Eye Centre in Bandar Sunway, Selangor, Malaysia.
+Interested in SMILE?
+Don’t hesitate to make an appointment with us at Sunway Eye Centre in Bandar Sunway, Selangor, Malaysia.